fullStackOasis/react-native-styled-text-in-textinput/README.md

 The project was initialized as follows:

-npx react-native init StyledTextInTextInput --version 0.70
+`npx react-native init StyledTextInTextInput --version 0.70`

 Once the project was created, a few small changes were made.

-There are now two `<TextInput>` components added to demonstrate a bug.
+Two `<TextInput>` components were added to demonstrate a bug.

 The new code is here: